avo-hq/docs/src/2.0/resources.md

 bin/rails generate avo:resource post
 ```

 This command will generate a resource file under your `app/avo/resources` directory.
-The `app/avo` directory will hold all of your Avo configuration files.
+The `app/avo` directory will have all of your Avo resource files.

 The created resource file will have the following code: